Why should I give money to Marble Collegiate Church?

 What is the Easter Offering?

 Each year friends and members of Marble give generously to the Marble Easter Offering.
 100% of your contributions go to non-profits that are making a difference in the world.
-In 2013 40 non-profits received grants.
+In 2016, more than 50 non-profits received grants.

 What difference does the Easter Offering make?